MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 - A specific set of criteria can be used to determine if a subscription should be suspended; a partner can also suspend a subscription.

 - The partner can allow customers to view their Azure usage fees on a per customer basis.
 For more information, see [Enable the policy to view Azure usage charges](/azure/cost-management-billing/costs/get-started-partners#enable-cost-management-for-customer-tenant-subscriptions).
-Partners can also use other tools to provide customerse with access to their charges.
+Partners can also use other tools to provide customers with access to their charges.

 - By default, only the partner Azure reservations can only be purchased by the partner for their customer.
 However, the [**Customer Permissions** feature](/partner-center/give-customers-permission) grants customers permission to purchase Azure reservations from their CSP.